 Cusco is situated in extraordinarily handsome Andean countryside.
 It is 3400 metres above sea level and its inheritance as the center of the Inca Empire is apparent: Most of the city streets are paved with Inca constructed stome walls and is busy with Quechua speaking heir of the Incas.

-During the optional Cusco City Tour, we start the tour with a visit to the Cathedral, constructed between 1560 and 1654 on the site of the palace of the Inca, Wiracocha. we then continue to Qoricancha - the Inca Golden Temple of the Sun and the main temple of the Incan empire.
+Today, we need to rest after the hike to Machu Picchu.
+We can walk around the fascinating capital of the Incas, visit its markets, buy some souvenirs or do some optional activities (such as a Cusco City Tour) as well as get ready for the last night in the city!
+During the optional City Tour Cusco, we start the tour with a visit to the Cathedral, constructed between 1560 and 1654 on the site of the palace of the Inca, Wiracocha.
+We then continue to Qoricancha - the Inca Golden Temple of the Sun and the main temple of the Incan empire.
 Here we can see some fine instances of Inca stone masonry.
 We will walk through the Inca lined walled streets on our way to the San Blas neighbourhood, notable today, as in Inca times for its skillful artisans.

 You can also explore by yourself some of many very good museums such as the Inca Museum, the Qoricancha Museum, the Archaeological Museum (which also houses a small art exhibition), the Regional Historic Museum and the Religious Art Museum.